 Australian tourism facts

-2007 to 2009 saw a very slight decrease in international visitors landing in Australia.
-Since 2009 Australia has seen a steady increase in international arrivals, with dramatic growth observed in each year from 2012 onwards.
-This growth is expected to continue with projections estimating the number of international arrivals will increase to 15 million by 2026-2027.
+Since 2011, Australia has seen a steady increase in international arrivals, with dramatic growth observed every year from 2012 onwards.
+This growth is expected to continue with projections estimating the number of international visitors to Australia will increase to 15 million by 2026-2027.

-Chinese tourists spent $10.4 billion while in Australia in 2017 and the main purpose for travelling to Australia was for holidays.
-679,354 visitors came to Australia for holiday purposes.
-The most popular destinations were Sydney at 62%, Melbourne with 50% and the Gold Coast at 25% of visitors.
-China has a population of 1.38 billion people meaning that less than 1% of their population visited Australia in 2017.
+Chinese tourists spent $12.4 billion while in Australia in 2019.
+The main purpose for travelling to Australia was for holidays.
+677,000 visitors came to Australia for holiday purposes.
+The most popular destinations were Sydney with 57%, Melbourne with 51%, and Brisbane with 21% of visitors.
+Chinese visitors spent an average of 43 nights in Australia.
+China has a population of 1.38 billion people meaning that less than 1% of their population visited Australia in 2019.

-Tourists from New Zealand spent $2.5 billion in Australia in 2017.
-The primary purpose for travelling to Australia was for holidays.
-484,494 tourists came to Australia for holiday purposes.
-The most commonly travelled to locations were Sydney at 31%, Melbourne with 27% and the Gold Coast at 18% of visitors.
-New Zealand has a population of 4.69 million people meaning that around 29% of the population visited Australia in 2017.
+Tourists from New Zealand spent $2.6 billion in Australia in 2019.
+The main purpose for travelling to Australia was for holidays.
+505,000 tourists came to Australia for holiday purposes.
+The most popular destinations were Sydney with 32%, Melbourne with 27%, and Brisbane with 19% of visitors.
+New Zealand visitors spent an average of 10 nights in Australia.
+New Zealand has a population of 4.69 million people meaning that around 29% of the population visited Australia in 2019.

 United States of America

-Visitors from the United States of America spent $3.8 billion in 2017.
-The main reason for travelling to Australia was holidays.
-343,325 visitors came to Australia for holiday purposes.
-The most popular destinations were Sydney at 62%, Melbourne with 32% and tropical north Queensland at 16% of visitors.
-The United States has a population of 325.7 million people meaning that only 0.2% of their population visited Australia in 2017.
+Visitors from the United States of America spent $3.9 billion in 2019.
+The main purpose for travelling to Australia was holidays.
+373,000 visitors came to Australia for holiday purposes.
+The most popular destinations were Sydney with 67%, Melbourne with 32%, and Brisbane with 15% of visitors.
+Visitors from The United States stayed an average of 17 nights in Australia.
+The United States has a population of 325.7 million people meaning that only 0.2% of their population visited Australia in 2019.

-Japanese tourists spent $1.6 billion while in Australia in 2017 and the main purpose for travelling to Australia was for holidays.
-272,237 travellers came to Australia for holiday purposes.
-The most popular destinations were Sydney at 42%, tropical north Queensland at 29% and Melbourne with 50% of visitors.
-The population of Japan is 127 million people, meaning that 0.3% of their population visited Australia in 2017.
+Japanese tourists spent $2.1 billion while in Australia in 2019.
+The main purpose for travelling to Australia was for holidays.
+313,000 travellers came to Australia for holiday purposes.
+The most popular destinations were Sydney with 43%, tropical north Queensland with 25%, and Melbourne with 20% of visitors.
+Visitors from Japan spent an average of 23 nights in Australia.
+The population of Japan is 127 million people, meaning that 0.3% of their population visited Australia in 2019.4

-Visitors from Singapore spent $1.4 billion while in Australia in 2017 and the main purpose for travelling to Australia was for holidays.
-216,977 tourists came to Australia for holiday purposes.
-The most travelled to locations were Melbourne with 35%, Sydney at 30% and Perth with 27% of visitors.
-The population of Singapore is 5.6 million people, meaning that 7.8% of their population visited Australia in 2017.
+Visitors from Singapore spent $1.5 billion while in Australia in 2019.
+The main purpose for travelling to Australia was for holidays.
+235,000 tourists came to Australia for holiday purposes.
+The most popular destinations were Melbourne with 34%, Sydney with 32%, and Perth with 27% of visitors.
+Visitors from Singapore spent an average of 14 nights in Australia.
+The population of Singapore is 5.6 million people, meaning that 7.8% of their population visited Australia in 2019.5

-States that are home to major cities and well-known landmarks consistently attract more international visitors each month.
-Incoming international visits also correlate with states that have the highest populations in the country.
-Each state except Western Australia saw an increase in visitors from 2016 to 2017.
-These figures indicate that international visitors are visiting more than one state per visit with 11.8 million visits recorded in total, 3 million visits over the recorded incoming international visits for 2017.
+States that are home to major cities and well-known landmarks consistently attract more international visitors each year.
+Incoming international visits also correlate with states that have the highest populations in Australia.

 International arrivals by state